MinsangPark115/DS535/README.md

 ############ Change this term for your input dataset ############

 numofcluster = 5
+* 5 or 10
-* change this as number of cluster that your input data have : 5 or 10
+* change this as number of cluster that your input data have

 clustertype = "1st"
+* "1st" or "2nd"
-* change this as type of cluster that your input data have " 1st or 2nd
+* change this as type of cluster that your input data have

 path = "./data/"